Jeremy-Chopin/APACoSI/README.md

 # APACoSI

-This project is related to the project APACoSI, and the code in this repository is related to two conference papers.
+This project is related to the project APACoSI, and the code in this repository is related to a journal paper and a conference paper.

-This first conference ["Improving Semantic Segmentation with Graph-Based Structural Knowledge"](https://link.springer.com/chapter/10.1007/978-3-031-09037-0_15) described a method using structural knowledges to improve a semantic segmentation provided by a neural network.
+This journal paper ([Model-based inexact graph matching on top of DNNs for semantic scene understanding, CVIU 2023]([https://link.springer.com/chapter/10.1007/978-3-031-09037-0_15](https://www.sciencedirect.com/science/article/abs/pii/S1077314223001248))) described a method using structural knowledges to improve a semantic segmentation provided by a neural network.

-The second conference ["QAP Optimisation with Reinforcement Learning for Faster Graph Matching in Sequential Semantic Image Analysis"](https://link.springer.com/chapter/10.1007/978-3-031-09037-0_5) proposed an optimized version of the method described in the first paper using reinforcement learning.
+The conference paper ([(QAP Optimisation with Reinforcement Learning for Faster Graph Matching in Sequential Semantic Image Analysis, ICPRAI 2022](https://link.springer.com/chapter/10.1007/978-3-031-09037-0_5)) proposed an optimized version of the method described in the journal paper using reinforcement learning.

 ## Methods without Reinforcement Learning